 Day 2: Full day Memphis, Saqqara, Giza pyramids & The Sphinx and lunch

-The Giza Plateau, which house the three largest and most famous pyramids in the country and the world, were built for the pharaohs Khufu, Khafre and Menkaure.
+The Giza Plateau, which houses the three largest and most famous pyramids in the country and the world, were built for the pharaohs Khufu, Khafre and Menkaure.
 Memphis, once was the capital of the country.

 Our guide and Egyptologist will take you almost 5,000 years back to the land of the pharaohs.
 (Entry to Cheops pyramid and a Camel ride up to your choice).

 At night Cairo by night and dinner cruise on the Nile River